 Because of the saturated salt conditions, the halite microbial communities are comprised of highly adapted halophiles (Robinson et al., 2015; Crits-Christoph et al., 2016; Finstad et al., 2017).
 The two dominant heterotrophic taxa found in this community are halophilic Halobacteria (members of the Euryarchaeota) and Salinibacter (members of the Bacteroidetes).
 These halophiles are salt-in strategists, meaning they import potassium ions to counteract the external osmotic pressure from sodium ions (Oren, 2008; Gunde-Cimerman et al., 2018).
 Other heterotrophs in the community include halophilic Proteobacteria, Actinobacteria, and Nanohaloarchaea – an ectoparasite of Halobacteria (Crits-Christoph et al., 2016; Hamm et al., 2019).
 The biologically available carbon in the community is fixed by several species of Cyanobacteria and a single green alga (Finstad et al., 2017; Uritskiy et al., 2019b).
-Previous characterization of the community metatranscriptome revealed that all the major community members are transcriptionally active (Uritskiy et al., 2019b; Gelsinger et al., 2020), with photosynthesis and carbon fixation being highly prioritized in the transcriptomes of photoautotrophs.
+Previous characterization of the community metatranscriptome revealed that all the major community members are transcriptionally active (Uritskiy et al., 2019b; Gelsinger et al., 2020), with photosynthesis being highly prioritized in the transcriptomes of photoautotrophs.
 Additionally, Halobacteria and Salinibacter enhanced the transcription of bacteriorhodopsins and xanthorhodopsin, respectively; those are modified rhodopsins that in the presence of light are used to form a proton gradient and thus generate ATP (Oren, 2014; Seyedkarimi et al., 2015).

 Previous research into halite microbial community heterogeneity reported that changes in the composition of halite microbiomes over regional distance scales (tens of kilometers) were linked to moisture availability (Robinson et al., 2015; Finstad et al., 2017), although the widespread distribution of a specific Cyanobacteria suggested inter-site dispersal along a moisture gradient (Finstad et al., 2017).
 One important question remains, what is the distribution of the halite community within a nodule?
 Our study builds on previous findings and focuses on local distance scales to investigate the deterministic and stochastic forces influencing the halite microbial community at the meter and centimeter distance scales.